ajtopping/materia/README.md

 Work in progress.

-Eventually will be a material editor.
+Eventually will be a material editor, but is currently just a bundle of source files.